pomdtr/smallweb.run/readme/README.md

 # Smallweb Readme

-Publish the readme from any smallweb app.
+Publish the README from any smallweb app.

 ```ts
 // ~/smallweb/readme/main.ts